What to Eat on Game Day

 In the days leading up to competition, make snacks easily available to active kids.
 Kids welcome the freedom to satisfy their hunger themselves (and these young athletes seem like they’re always hungry), so it’s a great idea to have a snack station at home or in the car where kids are free to grab an energizing snack like peanut butter crackers, whole-grain pretzels, or a CLIF Kid Zbar energy snack bar before the game.

 Another major factor in pre-game nutrition is hydration.
 It’s important for kids to drink water all day long, not just while practicing and playing.
 So be sure to fill up those water bottles!

-No matter what time they play, the best game day nutrition includes a balanced meal a few hours before competition.
-Focus on carbohydrates for fuel, with moderate protein, fat, and fiber so as not to make him or her feel weighed down or sluggish.
+No matter what time they play, the best game-day nutrition includes a balanced meal a few hours before competition.
+Focus on carbohydrates for fuel, with moderate protein, fat, and fiber so as not to make them feel weighed down or sluggish.
 A meal can be created in a multitude of ways.

 For midday games, a breakfast might be one of the following:

 - Whole-grain toast with jam, fruit, and eggs